-This article is authored by Michael McGaughy of Fusion Wealth Management.
+This article is authored by Michael McGaughy of Research Alpha.

 In my research and investing I stress three things: people, structure and value.
 I look for companies that are controlled and managed by quality people, have corporate structures that align minority and majority shareholder interests and trade at valuations that are below fair value if not outright cheap.
 This post is about a recent trip to Cairo, Egypt and touches on people, structure and value – as well as lots more – in that country.